nystudio107/craft-scripts/README.md

 The `pull_db.sh` script pulls down a database dump from a remote server, and then dumps it into your local database

+See [Database & Asset Syncing Between Environments in Craft CMS](https://nystudio107.com/blog/database-asset-syncing-between-environments-in-craft-cms) for a detailed writeup.

 ### pull_assets.sh

 The `pull_assets.sh` script pulls down an arbitrary number of asset directories from a remote server, since we keep client-uploadable assets out of the git repo

+See [Database & Asset Syncing Between Environments in Craft CMS](https://nystudio107.com/blog/database-asset-syncing-between-environments-in-craft-cms) for a detailed writeup.

 ### Setting it up